Top 5 Trends for Active Adult Communities in 2010

 2. Green Living

 Active adults are increasingly interested in choosing homes that provide green living options and builders are listening.
-Energy efficiency is at the top of the green living wishlist and new homes are likely to offer high-efficiency air conditioning and heating systems, energy efficient appliances, low-E glass and sealed joints.
-The demand for low-allergen and chemical-free building materials are also on the rise.
+Energy efficiency is at the top of the green living wishlist and new homes are likely to offer high-efficiency air conditioning and heating systems, energy-efficient appliances, low-E glass, and sealed joints.
+The demand for low-allergen and chemical-free building materials is also on the rise.

 3. Walking Trails and Outdoor Space

-Many communities, such as Windsor Hills in Texas and Del Webb’s Sun City Peachtree in Georgia, focus on preserving existing trees and open spaces, with winding pathways throughout for walking, jogging or biking.
-These communities blend their own landscaping in with the surrounding area both to support the environment and allow active residents to enjoy their own regional vegetation.
+Many communities, such as Windsor Hills in Texas focus on preserving existing trees and open spaces, with winding pathways throughout for walking, jogging, or biking.
+These communities blend their own landscaping with the surrounding area both to support the environment and allow active residents to enjoy their own regional vegetation.

 4. Universal Design